o-bollverk/stockapp-shiny/README.md

 SentimentAnalyser.py <br>
 use_SentimentAnalyser.py <br>

+Data processing on EC2 instance with pyspark is done in spark_session.py

 ### Notes on arrow setup

 In global.R S3 connection is established using the arrow package.
 Dependencies can be installed via: